lukecarriere/DeleteLinkedinPosts/README.md

 </code>
 <br>
 Step 5.
-After you posts are all loaded, then enter this into Console and hit Enter:<br>
+After your liked posts are all loaded, then enter this into Console and hit Enter:<br>

 <code>
 for(var i = 1; i < 500; i++){